django/dsf-working-groups/active/security.md

 # Security Team

+The Security Team is the group of people who respond to security reports for the Django framework.

 ## Scope of responsibilities

-The security team is responsible for [Django’s security policies](https://docs.djangoproject.com/en/dev/internals/security/).
+The Security Team is responsible for [Django’s security policies](https://docs.djangoproject.com/en/dev/internals/security/).
 This includes:

 - Reviewing security reports via security@djangoproject.com
 - Evaluating and developing fixes for confirmed security issues